Vicious (Villains #1) by V.E. Schwab

 🔪 Lastly, we have Serena Clarke, Sydney’s older sister and most certainly not a cinnamon roll.

 This is definitely a character-driven story with a very interesting world that kind of reminds me of the tv series Heroes.
 I do wish that there were more world-building and an explanation of EOs in the context of the world Victor and Eli live in.
 When Eli presented his thesis topic it almost appeared like a joke; however, as the plot progressed it is hinted that EOs were a thing even before the thesis.
 How long had the term been coined?
 How much did the public know in that ten-years ago period?

 The crux of the battle is the whole “us versus them” mentality and the dehumanizing the “enemy” to justify your own actions.
 But who is the enemy?
 Who is in the wrong?
 In this story – and in life – it depends on the side that you are on.

 “You don’t understand,” he said.
 “I’m trying to protect people.”

 She smiled behind her coffee.
 It wasn’t a happy smile.
 “Which people?”

 Serena plays an interesting foil to Eli in this way and brings out an interesting philosophical argument for the reader to consider if they choose.

 Overall I found Vicious to be a fast-paced and engaging fantasy story with amazingly deep and flawed characters.
 While my little world-building heart wish that more information had been presented on the history of the EOs in the context of the world, it didn’t really hinder my enjoyment of this story at all.
 I honestly cannot recommend this book enough and am looking forward to reading Vengeful if my reading slump ever ends.

-cw: overdose, suicide, death, revenge, murder
+content warnings: overdose, suicide, death, revenge, murder

 🤝 Buddy read with Jen from Pinot and Pages!